cfoskin/sales-agent-service/README.md

 Docker Compose:

 To run service with all other backend services use Docker Compose with the docker-compose.yaml file.
+This will also seed the database with sales agents data.

         docker-compose up

 npm:

 To run service on its own Mongo needs to be installed and running.

 Install dependencies